Virtual data room for features hero.

 Q&A module

-A structured in-platform messaging system where buyers or investors can submit questions and your team can respond.
+A structured in-platform messaging system where buyers, lawyers, or investors can submit questions and your team can respond.
 It keeps communication organized, logged, and separate from email chains.
-More relevant for M&A than early fundraising.

 eSignatures